roderickmonk/sudoku-typescript/README.md

 ## Possible Performance Improvements (goal: 10m users)
 *   Assuming each board requires 400 bytes (pulled right out of the air), this would require 4Gb for 10m users, which is doable with a sufficiently large ec2.
-*   Manage the board as a Javascript typed array
+*   Manage the board as a Javascript typed array.
-*   Use a Javascript Map() instead of Redis
+*   Use a Javascript Map() instead of Redis.
 *   Box conflict testing improvements: memorize the boxes so that they do not need to be redetermined on each placement.
 Possibly this could be done on an LRU basis, that is, retaining boxes in a Map() and only re-determing the boxes should the board need to be retrieved from Redis.
 *   Use a load balancer that would farm off connections to child NodeJS servers.
 *   Move all board level management off to a C++ or Rust add-on (albeit retaining NodeJS as the executive).